lucaszischka/BottomSheet/README.md

  `.noDragIndicator` Hides the drag indicator.

  `.notResizeable` Hides the drag indicator and prevents the BottomSheet from being dragged.

+ `.shadow(color: Color = Color(.sRGBLinear, white: 0, opacity: 0.33), radius: CGFloat = 10, x: CGFloat = 0, y: CGFloat = 0)` Adds a shadow to the background of the BottomSheet.

  `.showCloseButton(action: () -> Void = {})` Shows a close button and declares an action to be performed when tapped.